mantidproject/documents/Design/CrashReporting/DesignDocument.md

 #### Information to gather

 ##### Minimal information
-This is what will be gathered and sent if the mantiplot instance is not accesible and the user has opted to send no additional information.
+This is what will be gathered and sent if the mantiplot instance is not accessible and the user has opted to send no additional information.

 * Crash Type
 * Crash Time